JOIN US FOR OUR THIRD ANNUAL SUMMIT

 Panel One

-The Simple View of Reading as an Anchor for Understanding Reading Development in All Learners: Consensus and Critique
+The Simple View of Reading as a Starting Point for Understanding Reading Development in All Learners: Consensus and Critique

-Description: The Simple View of Reading equation is one of the first things that educators learn about in their reading science journeys.
-Despite what they learn, there is confusion and even oversimplification in its application.
-Panelists will discuss how well educators understand its implications for practice and what researchers have to say.
+Even though the Simple View of Reading equation is a starting point as educators begin their science of reading journeys, there is often confusion and even oversimplification in its application.
+Panelists will discuss how to better understand the Simple View of Reading, what its implications are for classroom practice, and what researchers have to say about it.

 Panel Two